FRicarteM/product-registration-api/README.md

-# productregistration-api
+# product-registration-api
-Uma API Restful para estudo e aprendizagem.
-Dentre os principais aspectos do desenvolvimento estão o uso das boas práticas no desenvolvimento de API's com Spring Boot, Autenticação com JWT e Spring Security, Dockers, CI na AWS.
+A Restful API for study and learning.
+Among the main aspects of development are the use of best practices in API development with Spring Boot, Authentication with JWT and Spring Security, Dockers, CI on AWS.